School of Medicine

 Assistant Professor of Medicine (Oncology) and, by courtesy, of Urology

 Current Research and Scholarly InterestsDr.
 Fan is a physician scientist who studies how turning off oncogenes (cancer genes) can cause tumor regression in preclinical and clinical translational studies.
 Based on her findings, she has initiated clinical trials studying how targeted therapies affect cancer signals in kidney cancer and low grade lymphoma.
 In the laboratory, she uses new nanotechnology strategies for tumor diagnosis and treatment to define biomarkers for personalized therapy.

-Clinical Instructor, Medicine - Vaden Health Center
+Clinical Associate Professor, Medicine - Vaden Health Center